Best T-Mobile alternatives Android Central 2021

 While you can buy a package of talk, text, and data for a month, you can also buy extended service for as long as one year for significant savings.
-Plans come with unlimited talk, text, and 2G data with 3GB, 8GB, 12GB, or unlimited data options.
+Plans come with unlimited talk, text, and 2G data with 4GB, 10GB, 15GB, or unlimited data options.
 You start out with three months at Mint's lowest rate and can choose to renew for a year if the service works out, or you can pay a bit more per month to choose a shorter term.

 $45 gets you a three-month plan with unlimited talk and text as well as 4GB of LTE data (which drops in speed once your limit is reached). $300 gets you a full year's worth of service, including 15GB of LTE data.
-Even if you don't want to pay for the full year up front, you can still get some great rates on data plans.
+Even if you don't want to pay for the full year upfront, you can still get some great rates on data plans.